jon-jacky/Piety/editors/edsel.md

 As you type in text, or type commands in the scrolling region, windows update to show the current text in the buffers.

-Each window has a status line at its bottom that shows whether the buffer has unsaved changes, the buffer name, the location and line number of the current line in the buffer, the total number of lines in the buffer, and perhaps some other information.
+Each window has a status line at its bottom.
+Near the left edge of the status line, a dot indicates this is the current window, a percent sign indicates that the buffer in the window is read-only, and an asterisk indicates that the buffer in the window has unsaved changes.
+Then the status line shows the buffer name, the location and line number of the current line in the buffer, the total number of lines in the buffer, and perhaps some other information.